-The Minneapolis and Northern Railway Company obtained its right-of-way from Minneapolis through Fridley and Coon Rapids to Anoka on December 12, 1912.
-Because electricity was not available, gasoline motorcars were purchased, and the 1st trolley was used for travel on June 11, 1913.
-The fare was $.02 per mile, or $.30 total for one way.
+The Minneapolis and Northern Railway Company created a trolley route connecting Minneapolis, Coon Rapids, Anoka and Fridley.
+The trolley path was put into motion in 1912.
+Because electricity was not available, gasoline motorcars were purchased, and the first trolley was used for travel on June 11, 1913.
+The fare was $.02 per mile, or $0.30 total for one way.

-There were constant problems with the gas-operated cars by 1914, so a steam locomotive pulled the coaches until electrification was completed.
+There were constant problems with the gas-operated cars, and by 1914 a steam locomotive pulled the coaches until electrification was completed.
 The line was taken over by the Minneapolis-Anoka-Cuyuna Range Railroad in 1915.
-With the construction of the big power dam in Coon Rapids, electrification of the short line came closer and the construction of the overhead lines began in the summer of 1915.
+With the construction of the big power dam in Coon Rapids, electrification of the short line came into sight and the construction of the overhead lines began in the summer of 1915.
 On October 1, 1915, the electric trolleys dashed back and forth 7 times a day over the Minneapolis-Anoka-Cuyuna Range Railroad from Anoka to Minneapolis.

 Trolley Station Names